What is the transaction history email and why am I getting it?

 I see an unusual or suspicious transaction on my history.
 What should I do?

 Contact us as soon as you see the suspicious activity.
-You can send us an email, call us at 855-812-4430, or if you’re feeling old school, send us a letter:
+You can send us a message through our contact form, email us at email@example.com, or chat with us in our mobile app.
+If you’re feeling old school, send us a letter:

 Venmo Error Resolution Department